michael-basil/michael-basil.github.io/parenting.md

     * Limited to Easter, St. Patricks Day and Mother's Day
     * Friday through Sunday
     * Optional at Mother's discretion
-1. Right of first refusal when Father unable to care for the children
-    * Applies in situations of four or more hours

 ### father